Vassah/CS61A/README.md

 I will prioritize second attempting to write the 'best' read fastest and most elegant code I can.

 I will assume this code is only of interest to me.
 Hence, I will use naming conventions that may look less readable, but are to me natural.
 This is not to be interpreted as laziness or obfuscatory naming, simply a well intentioned decision to write code in the manner I would write it if it were only ever seen by myself.

+As time goes on, I will be completing these in other languages, as well, simply as a way to build competency in those languages.